archanaberry/berryhandler-libc/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ABPL (Archana Berry Public License) License.
 See the [ABPL](https://github.com/archanaberry/Lisensi) file for details.

 ---